-For accounting purposes, NEGI's earnings prior to its acquisition in October 2003, earnings from Arizona Charlie's Decatur and Arizona Charlie's Boulder prior to their acquisition in May 2004, TransTexas Gas Corporation's ("Tran Texas") earnings prior to its acquisition in April 2005, earnings from NEG Holding LLC ("NEG Holdings") (excluding earnings from NEG Holdings allocable to NEGI), Panaco, Inc. ("Panaco"), GB Holdings, Inc. ("GBH") and Atlantic Coast earnings prior to their acquisitions in June 2005, earnings from the Investment Management and GP Entities prior to the acquisition of the Partnership Interests in August 2007, and earnings from PSC Metals prior to the acquisition on November 5, 2007 have been allocated to IEGP, our general partner, for accounting purposes and therefore are excluded from the computation of basic and diluted earnings per limited partnership unit.
+For accounting purposes, NEGI's earnings prior to its acquisition in October 2003, earnings from Arizona Charlie's Decatur and Arizona Charlie's Boulder prior to their acquisition in May 2004, TransTexas Gas Corporation's ("Tran Texas") earnings prior to its acquisition in April 2005, earnings from NEG Holding LLC ("NEG Holdings") (excluding earnings from NEG Holdings allocable to NEGI), Panaco, Inc. ("Panaco"), GB Holdings, Inc. ("GBH") and Atlantic Coast earnings prior to their acquisitions in June 2005, and earnings from the Investment Management and GP Entities prior to the acquisition of the Partnership Interests in August 2007 have been allocated to IEGP, our general partner, for accounting purposes and therefore are excluded from the computation of basic and diluted earnings per limited partnership unit.